 Generally, the total number of persons allowed for necessary living expenses should be the same as those allowed as dependents on the taxpayer’s most recent year income tax return.

 If the IRS determines that the facts and circumstances of a taxpayer’s situation indicate that using the standards is inadequate to provide for basic living expenses, we may allow for actual expenses.
 However, taxpayers must provide documentation that supports a determination that using national and local expense standards leaves them an inadequate means of providing for basic living expenses.

 National Standards have been established for five necessary expenses: food, housekeeping supplies, apparel and services, personal care products and services, and miscellaneous.

 The National Standard for Food, Clothing and Other Items includes an amount for miscellaneous expenses.
 This miscellaneous allowance is for expenses taxpayers may incur that are not included in any other allowable living expense items, or for any portion of expenses that exceed the Collection Financial Standards and are not allowed under a deviation.

 The standards are derived from the Bureau of Labor Statistics Consumer Expenditure Survey.
 The survey collects information from the Nation's households and families on their buying habits (expenditures), income and household characteristics.

 Additional information and the standard amounts are available on our National Standards for Food, Clothing and Other Items web page.
-You may also download the standards in PDF format for printing.
+You may also download the standards (PDF) in PDF format for printing.

 National Standards: Out-of-Pocket Health Care Expenses